DHTMLX/docs-diagram/docs/api/data_collection/find_method.md

 ### Description

-@short: finds the item that corresponds to the specified parameters
+@short: Finds the item that corresponds to the specified parameters

 ### Usage